diegargon/monnet/README.md

 Times depends of the size of your network.
 Paths depends of your system

+Here the config for run every 5 and 15 minutes each task

 ```
 $ nano /etc/crontab
 */5 * * * * root /usr/bin/php /var/www/html/monnet-cli.php